Estimating Continuous Muscle Fatigue For Multi-Muscle Coordinated Exercise: A Pilot Study on Walking: Method

-In this part, we address the issue of the model input, i.e. the features corresponding to compensation ($P_2$) and group-level activation of spinal neurons ($P_3$) involved in walking-like multi-muscle coordination.
-To do so, we use muscle synergy to factorize the multi-muscle signals into spatial patterns to capture muscle compensation and temporal patterns to capture the spinal module activation \cite{yi2021bipolar}.
+In this part, we addressed the issue of the model input, i.e. the features corresponding to compensation ($P_2$) and group-level activation of spinal neurons ($P_3$) involved in walking-like multi-muscle coordination.
+To do so, we factorized the multi-muscle signals into muscle synergies to capture muscle compensation and temporal patterns to capture the spinal module activation \cite{yi2021bipolar}.
 Spinal module activation reflects the group-level co-activation of spinal inter-neurons, thus can be used to extract the spike timing adaptations of fatigue.
-We follow the experience of literature and extract muscle synergies \cite{chvatal2013common,kieliba2018muscle} from EMG signals to represent multi-muscle coordination.
-The measured EMG signals are first band-pass filtered by a zero-phase 6th order Butterworth with cut-off frequencies of 20 and 500 Hz, then rectified to obtain the envelope, then low-pass filtered by a zero-phase 4th order Butterworth with a cut-off frequency of 10Hz and finally used to calculate muscle activation by a recursive filter and an exponential shaping function \cite{potvin1996mechanically}.
-Then, we use the non-negative matrix factorization (NMF) to factorize the muscle activation matrix M ($m \times t$, $m$ is the number of muscles and $t$ is the number of samples).
+We followed the experience of literature and extract muscle synergies \cite{chvatal2013common,kieliba2018muscle} from EMG signals to represent multi-muscle coordination.
+The measured EMG signals were first band-pass filtered by a zero-phase 6th order Butterworth with cut-off frequencies of 20 and 500 Hz, then rectified to obtain the envelope, then low-pass filtered by a zero-phase 4th order Butterworth with a cut-off frequency of 10Hz and finally used to calculate muscle activation by a recursive filter and an exponential shaping function \cite{potvin1996mechanically}.
+Then, we used the non-negative matrix factorization (NMF) to factorize the muscle activation matrix M ($m \times t$, $m$ was the number of muscles and $t$ was the number of samples).

-where $V$ ($m \times n$, $n$ is the number of muscle synergies, also the number of spinal modules) is the muscle weighting components, $C$ ($n \times t$) is the temporal pattern components and $e$ is the residual error matrix.
-The weight matrix $W$ denotes how multiple muscles coordinate with each other in a spatial manner, each column of which denotes a spatial pattern of muscles corresponded to a muscle synergy.
-NMF is performed in each sliding window.
-Herein, we follow the experience of \cite{cheung2020plasticity} and use the muscle synergy fractionation $Frac_t$ to depict the muscle compensation induced by fatigue at each time instant $t$.
+where $V$ ($m \times n$, $n$ was the number of muscle synergies, also the number of spinal modules) was the muscle weighting components, $C$ ($n \times t$) was the temporal pattern components and $e$ was the residual error matrix.
+The weight matrix $W$ denoted how multiple muscles coordinate with each other in a spatial manner, each column of which denoted a spatial pattern of muscles corresponded to a muscle synergy.
+Herein, we followed the experience of \cite{cheung2020plasticity} and used the muscle synergy fractionation $Frac_t$ to depict the muscle compensation induced by fatigue at each time instant $t$.